RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/in-loop-testing.md

 Primitive techniques for collision and lane change avoidance are being replaced with advanced drive assistance systems (ADAS).
 These new systems introduce new design and test challenges.
 Modern ADAS architectures combine complex sensing, processing, and algorithmic technologies into the what will ultimately become the guts of autonomous vehicles.
 As ADASs evolve from simple collision-avoidance systems to fully autonomous vehicles, they demand sensing and computing technologies that are complex.
 For example, consider the sensing technology on the Tesla Model S, which combines information from eight cameras and 12 ultrasonic sensors as part of its autopilot technology.
 Many experts are claiming that the 2018 Audi A8 is the first car to hit Level 3 autonomous operation.
 At speeds up to 37 mph, the A8 will start, accelerate, steer and brake on roads with a central barrier without help from the driver.
 The car contains 12 ultrasonic sensors on the front, sides, and rear, four 360� cameras on the front, rear and side mirrors, a long-range radar and laser scanner at the front, a front camera at the top of the windscreen and a mid-range radar at each corner.
 As a result, autonomous vehicles employ significantly more complex processing technologies and generate more data than ever before.
 As an example, the Tesla Model S contains 62 microprocessors � more the three times the number of moving parts in the vehicle.
 In addition, Intel recently estimated that tomorrow�s autonomous vehicles will produce four terabytes of data every second.
 Making sense of all this data is a significant challenge � and engineers have experimented with everything from simple PID loops to deep neural networks to improve autonomous navigation.
-This is the reason why we need Hardware-in-Loop and Software-in-Loop Testing and the importance of this has increased its importance more
+This is the reason why we need Hardware-in-Loop and Software-in-Loop Testing and the importance of this has increased its importance more.

 Increasingly complex ADAS technology makes a lot of demands on test regimes.
 In particular, hardware-in-the-loop test methods, long used in developing engine and vehicle dynamics controllers, are being adapted to ADAS setups.
 Hardware-in-the-loop testing offers a few important advantages over live road testing.
 Most notably, a HIL setup can help you understand how hardware will perform in the real world, without having to take it outdoors.